 If you want your plants to grow healthy and provide an abundance of fruit then you have to make sure the container you plant them in is large enough.

 - Ceramic Glazed Containers: Ceramic containers are similar to terra cotta containers and once again look beautiful in a garden.
-They tend to hold moisture a little better due to the glaze on the container and wont typically get as hot as terra cotta containers, but they are usually more expensive.
+They tend to hold moisture a little better due to the glaze on the container.
+These pots wont typically get as hot as terra cotta containers, but they are usually more expensive.
 In my opinion they are a great investment but may be too expensive to do an entire garden of.

 - Plastic: Plastic is going to be the cheapest option and is the lightest to move around.
-My only issue with plastic containers is that they are viewed as disposable so if you choose to purchase them for your garden make sure you use them year after year.
+My only issue with plastic containers is that they are viewed as disposable.
+If you choose to purchase them for your garden make sure you use them year after year.

 - Wood: Wooden containers, especially raised bed containers are beautiful in gardens.
-These planters are on my wish list for our garden next year and are an excellent option for plants that need more room.
+These planters are on my wish list for our garden next year!

 - Cement: Cement planters are expensive but incredibly durable.
-They are heavy though, especially once dirt has been added into them so these are better to choose for more permanent containers that you don’t plan to move around.
+Best to choose for more permanent containers that you don’t plan to move around.

-Ultimately, almost anything can be turned into a container and I personally love the more unexpected options to bring some character into your garden.
+Ultimately, almost anything can be turned into a container.
+I personally love the more unexpected options to bring some character into your garden.
 The most important point is that whatever you are using it is large enough for your plants.

 Choosing The Right Size Containers For Your Plants